crdrost/essay-seeds/maths/real analysis notes.md

     (ad+bc)/(bd) = (ed + cf)/(fd)
     a/b + c/d = e/f + c/d

-So rational addition is indeed a function `Q × Q → Q`.
+So rational addition is indeed a function `ℚ × ℚ → ℚ`.
 Similarly we have rational multiplication, which we of course define as:

     a/b * c/d = (ac)/(bd),